nickhart/markdown-workflow/docs/CODING_GUIDELINES.md

 ### Input Validation

-- Validate all external inputs
+- Validate all external inputs (use Zod!)
 - Sanitize file paths to prevent directory traversal
-- Use schema validation for configuration files
+- Use schema validation for configuration files (convert to JSON and use Zod!)
 - Never trust user-provided template content without validation

 ### File Operations